-The Andaman Barn Owl is a medium-sized owl with no ear-tufts.
-It is also known as the Andaman Masked Owl.
+The Andaman Masked Owl is a medium-sized owl with no ear-tufts.
+It is also known as the Andaman Barn Owl.

 Description: The facial disc is vinaceous brownish, with a prominent, orange-brown rim.
 The eyes are blackish-brown, and the bill